-The club holds monthly meetings at the Crestwood Community Centre in Baulkham Hills on the 3rd Monday of the month at 7.30pm.
-Just because the club is based there that does not mean our members are all located around the Hills District, in fact there are members from all over the Sydney Basin who enjoy what the club has to offer and the company of other members.
+The club holds monthly meetings at the Australian Hotel & Brewery, 350 Annangrove Rd, Rouse Hill, NSW 2155 on the 3rd Monday of the month at 7.30pm we have members from the Hills, Hawkesbury and across the Sydney basin who enjoy what the club has to offer and the company of other members.

 - Clean Up Australia Day – in areas where we conduct our training so we can ensure these areas will remain open to enjoy.

 - Australia’s Biggest Morning Tea – The club has raised thousands of dollars for cancer research by running a 4WD version of the Biggest Morning Tea